Now you are ready to try some sample readings. Relax,

 Pick out one or more of the cards shown here.

-You should be able to move and rearrange them with your mouse in an order you like.
+You should be able to move and rearrange them with your mouse in

 Create a "story" using all of the cards.